 Introduction

 Infrastructure in everyday language is understood as: “the basic equipment and structures (such as roads and bridges) that are needed for a country, region, or organization to function properly.”
-In the context of data-intensive projects, that translates into a stack of equipment and ressources needed for data-driven solutions to function properly.
+In the context of data-intensive projects, that translates into a stack of equipment and resources needed for data-driven solutions to function properly.
 From this definition, you can already tell that infrastructure is only a means to an end, and not an end in itself.

-The ultimate goal is to make data-intensive projects — as well as the teams that are in charge — to be more successful.
+The ultimate goal is to make data-intensive projects — as well as the teams that are in charge — more successful.
 Therefore, building reliable and scalable infrastructure sets a foundation to unlocking the “four Vs” of big data:

-Volume: By enabling parallel execution of projects, their total number (hence volume) can increase
+Volume: By enabling parallel execution of projects, their total number (hence volume) can increase.

-Velocity: By reducing human-errors, decrease the time to market,
+Velocity: By reducing human errors, decrease the time to market.

-Validity: By programmatically ensuring correct results,
+Validity: By programmatically ensuring correct results.

 Variety: By reproductible customization of infrastructure, a larger variety of projects can be supported.

-The achieve that, the project delivery process should be automated to the largest extent possible.
+The achieve this, the project delivery process should be automated to the greatest extent possible.
 That implies coding infrastructure-related tasks rather than clicking around a web interface or manually executing shell commands.
-This is a concept of infrastructure as code.
+This is the concept of infrastructure as code.

 In this chapter you’ll learn how different infrastructure-related tasks can be achieved programmatically to generate reproductible configurations of data-driven solutions.
-These are the underpinning of resilient processes and effective managemnent of technical resources.
-Before discussing the operational side of using Infrastructure as Code to automatically provision and handle resources, let’s take a look of what constitutes infrastructure in a typical data-driven solution.
+These are the underpinnings of resilient processes and effective management of technical resources.
+Before discussing the operational side of using infrastructure as code to automatically provision and handle resources, let’s take a look of what constitutes infrastructure in a typical data-driven solution.

 2.1 Infrastructure for Data-Intensive Projects

-Whereas there isn’t only one way to build infrastructure for data-intensive projects, usually it consists of multiple elements that are put in place regardless of specific project or organization needs.
-A figure below presents building blocks of a customary stack of infrastructure for projects whose main concern is data.
+While there isn’t only one way to build infrastructure for data-intensive projects, usually it consists of multiple elements that are put in place regardless of specific project or organizational needs.
+The figure below presents building blocks of a customary stack of infrastructure for projects whose main concern is data.

 A Typical Infrastructure Stack of a Data-Intensive Project